History of the metre

-The Mètre des Archives and its copies such as the Committee Meter were replaced from 1889 at the initiative of the International Association of Geodesy by thirty platinum-iridium bars kept across the globe.
-A better standardisation of the new prototypes of the metre and their comparison with each other and with the historical standard involved the development of specialised measuring equipment and the definition of a reproducible temperature scale.
+The Mètre des Archives and its copies such as the Committee Meter were replaced from 1889 by a new standard metre made of platinum-iridium, and 29 bars calibrated against it were distributed to different nations.
+This improved standardisation involved the development of specialised measuring equipment and the definition of a reproducible temperature scale.

-In collaboration with the International Geodetic Association created to measure the Earth, the International Bureau of Weights and Measures became the world reference centre for the measurement of geodetic bases thanks to the discovery of invar, an alloy of nickel and iron with a coefficient of thermal expansion close to zero.

 Progress in science finally allowed the definition of the metre to be dematerialised; thus in 1960 a new definition based on a specific number of wavelengths of light from a specific transition in krypton-86 allowed the standard to be universally available by measurement.
 In 1983 this was updated to a length defined in terms of the speed of light; this definition was reworded in 2019:

 The metre, symbol m, is the SI unit of length.
 It is defined by taking the fixed numerical value of the speed of light in vacuum c to be 299792458 when expressed in the unit m⋅s^{−1}, where the second is defined in terms of the caesium frequency Δν_{Cs}.

 Where older traditional length measures are still used, they are now defined in terms of the metre – for example the yard has since 1959 officially been defined as exactly 0.9144 metre.